XRPLF/xrpl-dev-portal/content/concepts/networks-and-servers/amendments.md

 ---
 html: amendments.html
 parent: networks-and-servers.html
+seo:
-blurb: Amendments represent new features or other changes to transaction processing.
+    description: Amendments represent new features or other changes to transaction processing.
 Validators coordinate through consensus to apply these upgrades to the XRP Ledger in an orderly fashion.
 labels:
   - Blockchain
 ---